turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 The return value is the integer `id` corresponding to the particle slot used to create this particle.
 If the particle could not be created, then this `id` will be equal to `null`.
 If the particle is tracked, then this `id` can be used to query the particles attributes throughout its life.

-If the particle was not able to be created, then it is guaranteed that no further attempt to create a particle without `forceCreation` set to `true` will succeed until a system update has been perfomed.
+If the particle was not able to be created, then it is guaranteed that no further attempt to create a particle without `forceCreation` set to `true` will succeed until a system update has been performed.

 Note that tracked particles will `not` be killed when their life is exhausted, and must be removed manually.
 This is to enable particle attributes to be queried even after death to determine final position/velocities.